Conference on developments in desalination technology

 Seventy years on, AGRU has become a genuine global player with an annual turnover of € 350 million.
 The AGRU Group has plants on three continents and employs more than a thousand staff worldwide.
 Given that exports currently account for 95% of its business, there are AGRU customers all over the globe.
 Within the industry, AGRU is synonymous with premium quality, customer focus, reliability and professionalism in all areas of plastics engineering.
-From smartphones to laptops and TV screens, a high number of digital devices is now manufactured using AGRU products.
+From smartphones to laptops and TV screens, a high number of digital devices are now manufactured using AGRU products.
 Global groups such as SAMSUNG and LG rely on the ultra-pure PURAD piping system made in Bad Hall for their semiconductor production.
 In the United States, the hidden champion produces large-scale polyethylene pipes with diameters of up to 3.5 m and lengths of up to 600 m.
 These large pipe strings, weighing up to 1,000 metric tonnes, are then shipped across the world's oceans to their deployment locations.
 One major driver of success in the development of an industrial empire spanning several continents was extensive application engineering expertise, combined with a comprehensive premium plastics engineering portfolio.

 Alois Gruber senior was a tireless entrepreneur and one of the most remarkable personalities of the Austrian economy post-1945.
 As early as 1948, the master locksmith founded his own workshop in Waldneukirchen.
 In the 1950s, he embarked on pioneering work in two industries - initially in anodising technology, and later in the manufacturing of plastic piping systems.
 When he purchased an anodising system in 1954, he laid the foundations for today's success at AGRU Oberflächentechnik GmbH.
 The creative sales genius bought the first machine for extruding plastic pipes in 1961.
 Five years later, Alois Gruber invested in injection moulding machines for fittings.
 AGRU Kunststofftechnik GmbH became the first manufacturer in Europe to deliver pipes and fittings from a single manufacturing source.
 In the post-war years (the period of the 'economic miracle'), AGRU thus made its own history.